score-p/scorep_plugin_x86_energy/README.md

 4. Install the files (optional)

         make install

-> Note: If x86_energy can't be found it will be build.
-But before this
-> plugin is build x86_energy will be installed so set an CMAKE_INSTALL_PREFIX
-> like

->       cmake -DCMAKE_INSTALL_PREFIX=$PWD/local ..

-> or have write permissions to the default INSTALL_PREFIX, mostly /usr/local

 > Note: Make sure to add the subfolder `lib` to your `LD_LIBRARY_PATH` or if you
 > didn't use make install that the plugin is in a location listed in